-Key audit matter How the matter was addressed in our audit The Company recognises its investments in The following procedures were performed: subsidiaries and associates at fair value through other comprehensive income (FVTOCI).
-As at 31 December 2024 these balances amounted to ZMW 191,501,000 and ZMW 34,452,165,000 respectively.
-We assessed the competence, independence and experience of management's expert by inspecting their qualifications and experience obtained in performing valuations of a similar nature.
-Management utilised a valuation expert to determine the fair value of its investments. • We evaluated the reasonableness of the future cash flows used in the computation by comparing Management exercises significant judgement when the values used to actual results. determining the valuation inputs utilised to value its level 3 investments.
-The approach could either be the discounted cash flows, relative valuation or net asset values depending on the industry, life cycle and comparability of the investee's business to • We evaluated the design, implementation and operating effectiveness of relevant key controls relating to management's review of the valuation expert's fair valuation report. other similar listed companies. • With the assistance of our internal valuation The key inputs and assumptions involving significant estimation judgement and having the most significant impact on the fair value of the investments is the: • Valuation technique used - Discounted cash specialists: We challenged the approach employed by management's appointed expert for the discounted cash flow, including assessing the reasonableness of the weighted average cost of capital and market risk premiums used by flow/or relative valuation comparing it to external data; Weighted average cost of capital (WACC) We assessed comparability of companies Market risk premium used where the relative valuation technique was utilised for reasonableness by evaluating Future cash flows whether industry and risk profiles were similar; This was an area of focus and considered a key audit matter due to the significant complexity, estimation and judgement applied by management in the valuation of investments in subsidiaries and associates.
-We recalculated the fair value of investments in subsidiaries and associates and compared it to management's valuation expert's calculation. • We assessed the adequacy of the disclosures in the separate financial statements, related to the valuation of investments in subsidiaries and associate by comparing the notes to the separate financial statements to the valuation reports and assessing against the requirements of IFRS 13.
+How the matter was addressed in our audit

+The following procedures were performed:

+- We assessed the competence, independence and experience of management's expert by inspecting their qualifications and experience obtained in performing valuations of a similar nature. - We evaluated the reasonableness of the future cash flows used in the computation by comparing the values used to actual results. - We evaluated the design, implementation and operating effectiveness of relevant key controls relating to management's review of the valuation expert's fair valuation report. - With the assistance of our internal valuation specialists: - We challenged the approach employed by management's appointed expert for the discounted cash flow, including assessing the reasonableness of the weighted average cost of capital and market risk premiums used by comparing it to external data; - We assessed comparability of companies used where the relative valuation technique was utilised for reasonableness by evaluating whether industry and risk profiles were similar; - We recalculated the fair value of investments in subsidiaries and associates and compared it to management's valuation expert's calculation. - We assessed the adequacy of the disclosures in the separate financial statements, related to the valuation of investments in subsidiaries and associates by comparing the notes to the separate financial statements to the valuation reports and assessing against the requirements of IFRS 13.